Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

 The physiologist Henry Dale had discovered acetylcholine in 1910.
 His friend Otto Loewi, who lived in Austria, had discovered in his experiments with frogs that neurotransmission occurred in the autonomic nervous system, but the neurotransmitter was unknown.

 Dale speculated that it might be acetylcholine, and Loewi proved that to be true.

 Acetylcholine was the neurotransmitter.
 For this discovery Dale and Loewi received the 1936 Nobel Prize in Medicine.

 That discovery that a chemical substance, acetylcholine, acted as a neurotransmitter proved that the nerve impulse was transmitted chemically and not electrically.

-It was known with certainty, then, that curare blocked the action of acetylcholine in a particularly sensitive area of the muscle, and the muscle contraction necessary to activate the muscle did not occur.
+It was then known with certainty that curare blocked the action of acetylcholine in a particularly sensitive area of the muscle, and that the muscle contraction necessary to activate the muscle did not occur.
 This resulted in progressive paralysis of the muscles.
-Neher and Sackman, physiologists at the Max Planck Institute in Germany, demonstrated years later how chemical neurotransmitters work at the molecular level and how their action was blocked by curare.
+Year later, Neher and Sackman, physiologists at the Max Planck Institute in Germany, demonstrated how chemical neurotransmitters work at the molecular level and how their action was blocked by curare.

 ✅ Medical use of curare (serendipity).